sayersb/WDI34_PROJECT_3/README.md

   * This was the first collaborative project for all three members of my group, leading to some issues at the beginning of the build process with merges on GitHub.

   * The repository was created by a team member who wasn't the project manager, so after this was forked and pulled from the new members repository we encountered new errors with merges that slowed the build process down.

+  * We spent time working on a user profile page, showcasing all the personal user information including posts, reviews and likes.
+This feature was not fully implemented due to the idea arising with only a couple of days left to finish and deploy the app.